roberd13/tableau-dse6-demo/dsblog.md

-# Visualiz your data in Tableau 2x faster with DSE 6
+# Visualize your data in Tableau 2x faster with DSE 6

 Have you heard about all the new features in DSE 6, especially that it's 2x faster?
 If not check out Robin Schumacher [blog](https://www.datastax.com/2018/04/datastax-enterprise-6-the-distributed-cloud-database-designed-for-hybrid-cloud).